soumi-2823/PassKey/README.md

-# PassKey 🔐 – A React-based Password Manager
+# PassKey 🔐 – A Password Manager

 **PassKey** is a secure and user-friendly password manager built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 It allows users to save, update, and delete their website credentials safely.